 - Choose the printer from which you want to print the barcode.

 - Click ACCEPT.

-- Enter the number of barcodes that you want to print.
+- Enter the quantity of barcodes that you want to print, and click ACCEPT.

-If Flex hangs on the "Printing" screen, that signals an incorrect configuration.
-You will have to refresh your browser to reload Flex.
+If Flex hangs on the "Printing" screen, which can indicate an incorrect configuration, You will have to refresh your browser to reload Flex.

-If you are unsuccessful in printing a barcode, please review all the steps above and/or contact an IT professional for assistance.
-You may contact Flex support however, we can only assist to a certain degree since we are not network engineers and cannot be onsite.
-Please understand it may be difficult for us to resolve any network/router issue(s).
+If you are unsuccessful in printing a barcode, please review all the steps above and/or contact an IT professional or Flex Support, for assistance.